pkmn/engine/docs/PERFORMANCE.md

   of the log [protocol](PROTOCOL.md), writing bytes in the fastest way possible.
 As a result, the engine's **protocol and API changes depending on the system**, as all integers are be written using **native-endianness** as that's guaranteed to be the fastest to read and write on any particular system.
-    - TODO protocol avoids any redundant information that can't be recomputed later
+Furthermore, the protocol has been designed to avoid including any redundant information that can be efficiently recomputed, minimizing the number of bytes written.
 - **no strings** are used in the engine - strings are to be dealt with by higher levels (e.g. in driver code) and as a result the engine just has to deal with small and efficient primitive data types.
 All identifiers can be represented as small `enum` values which can be used to index